Data Governance KPIs & Benchmarks – 57 KPIs

 Regularly reviewing and updating Data Governance KPIs is crucial for maintaining their relevance and effectiveness.
 Organizations should establish governance committees to oversee KPI management and ensure alignment with evolving business objectives and regulatory requirements.
 According to a McKinsey report, companies that actively manage their data governance KPIs see a 20% improvement in data quality within the first year.

-FAQs on Data Governance KPIs
+FAQs about Data Governance KPIs

 What are the most critical KPIs for Data Governance?